 The Prime minister's visit aims to promote tourism and encourage international students to Canada, with over 120,000 Chinese nationals currently studying in Canada.
 To further illustrate the need to open more visa application centers in China, Canadas Envoy to China Guy Saint-Jacques was quoted as saying, “as of this summer, you can fly to Canada from 11 cities here in China”.

 Saint-Jacques also alluded to the fact that since an Air China direct flight from Beijing to Canada was added in September 2016, the number of tourists from China visiting Montreal has considerably grown by an incredible 200%.

-The opening of the new Visa application centers could be as early as next year, though at this particular moment the exact locations of the centers are not exactly known, Minister McCullum did visit 5 cities that could come into consideration, namely; Shenyang, Wuhan, Jinan, Nanjing, and Chengdu respectively.
+The opening of the new Canadian visa application centers could be as early as next year, though at this particular moment the exact locations of the centers are not exactly known, Minister McCullum did visit 5 cities that could come into consideration, namely; Shenyang, Wuhan, Jinan, Nanjing, and Chengdu respectively.